 - Raw chicken can also present a risk of food poisoning.
 Although cats are capable of digesting raw chicken, their digestive systems are not equipped to deal with food poisoning.

 One of the most obvious bacterial diseases associated with raw chicken is salmonella.
 This can lead to an infection in cats known as salmonellosis.
-Lethargy, weight loss, and mucus in stool are common symptoms of salmonella poisoning.
+Lethargy, weight loss, and mucus in the stool are common symptoms of salmonella poisoning.

 - Kittens and senior cats can fall victim to salmonellosis easier than a healthy adult cat.
 Underdeveloped or weakened immune systems increase the likelihood of infection and illness.